jamiewilbraham/azure-docs/articles/cognitive-services/Bing-Image-Search/concepts/bing-image-search-sending-queries.md

 ## Suggest search terms

 If your app has a search box where search terms are entered, you can use the [Bing Autosuggest API](../../bing-autosuggest/get-suggested-search-terms.md) to improve the experience.
 The API can display suggested search terms in real time.
-The API returns suggested query strings based on partial search terms and Cognitive Services.
+The API returns suggested query strings based on partial search terms and Cognitive Research Technologies.

 ## Pivot the query